libapps/libapps-mirror/nassh/doc/FAQ.md

   provide a solution.

+### Can I rebind keys/shortcuts?

+  Yes, all keys can be rebound.
+Look for the 'keybindings' setting in the Secure Shell Options page under the Keyboard section.

+  For more documentation on how the format, see the [Keyboard Bindings] doc.

 ### How do I copy text from the terminal?

   By default, Secure Shell automatically copies your active selection to the